 These little, daily actions matter as you seek to meet your child’s emotional needs – and fill up their “love tanks”.

 When you daily gaze at your child’s beautiful little face with smiling eyes full of love and appreciation, you ARE building a better tomorrow for them and for the entire world.

-At the end of the day, no one article can teach you how to handle all the difficulties of our highly sexualized society.
+At the end of the day, no one article can teach you how to handle all the challenges.
 Still, there are practical steps we can take to protect or limit our children from early sexualization.

 Be encouraged and empowered to take action!
 We’re here to help you protect and nurture our world’s most valuable resource – our future generation.